samjoredw/coms-4156-team-project/README.txt

 Firebase setup
 To set up Firebase, follow these steps:
-Go to Firebase Console > Settings > Service Accounts > Generate New Private Key
+Go to Firebase Console > Settings > Service Accounts > Generate New Private Key Download the JSON file and save it in the project's resources folder, renaming it to firebase_config.json.